j-mie6/parsley/docs/tutorial/customising-error-messages.md

 Neat, so this time round `digit` is no longer a valid alternative: clearly the number has come to an end because we wrote a space.
 But the other possibilities from before are still valid.
 So, how can we start making improvements?
-There are seven combinators available to us for this purpose:
+There are seven core combinators available to us for this purpose:

 * `.label` or `?` is the most common combinator you'll be using.
 It influences the way an _expected_ behaves for the parser it annotates.
 Importantly, if the parser it is annotating failed _and_